Reilly-Lab-Yale/variant_effects_mnoon/README.md

 - [ ] Add graph of purifying selection as a function of phylop value, numerically instead of thresholded.

+- [ ] modify all graphs to look nice & export to svg or someone

 - [ ] move NN E4L9NdjPku1yFLxlZoJtXQ6TaMbewMye to better location